Optical Supertorque Induced by Mie-Resonant Modes: Results and Discussion

 \subsection{Lossy Mie-resonant cylinder}

-In this section, we apply the multipolar expansion in order to observe angular momentum transfer from field to cylindrical scatterer due the \textit{enhanced absorption} at Mie resonances.
-We start with configuration of a dielectric cylinders stably trapped in the counter-propagation beams.
+In this section, we apply the multipolar expansion in order to observe angular momentum transfer from field to cylindrical scatterer due to the \textit{enhanced absorption} at Mie resonances.
+We start with configuration of a dielectric cylinder stably trapped in the counter-propagating beams.

 The counter-propagating geometry of illumination compensates the radiation pressure such that trapping is solely determined by the gradient force~\cite{Toftul2024arXiv,Lepeshov2023Jun}.
-We fix the cylinder geometry, radius $R = 100~\text{nm}$, and the height $H = 161~\text{nm}$ (Fig.~\ref{fig1:2beams_am}), giving the aspect ratio of $H/R = 1.61$, the permittivity of material is set to be equal to $\varepsilon=16+\mathrm{i}0.5$.
+We fix the cylinder geometry, radius $R = 100~\text{nm}$, and the height $H = 161~\text{nm}$ (Fig.~\ref{fig1:2beams_am}), giving the aspect ratio of $H/R = 1.61$, the permittivity of material is set to be equal to $\varepsilon=16+\iu 0.5$.
 The amount of non-radiative material losses, i.e. the imaginary part of the permittivity $\Im(\varepsilon)$, is chosen to satisfy the conditions for the \textit{critical coupling regime} for a sphere in this spectral range.
 Critical coupling occurs when intrinsic material losses and radiative losses are balanced~\cite{Cheng2021ACSPhot,Rahimzadegan2017PRB}, leading to maximal energy absorption~\cite{Ruan2010PRL,Suh2004IEEE}.
 Indeed, since high Ohmic losses will suppress the Q-factor and low Ohmic losses do not provide enough absorption, there exists an optimal value ensuring the maximal absorption \cite{Zograf2021AOP}.
 Close to the light frequency of $\omega R/c\approx 1$ the cylinder has pronounced Mie resonances.
 Surprisingly, for this setup we find two distinct stable trapping configurations: (i) trapping in the anti-node (maximum of the electric field intensity), and (ii) trapping in the node (minimum of the electric field intensity).
 Figure~\ref{fig2:resonant_torque_2beams} demonstrates the anti-node trapping condition while the node trapping is discussed in Appendix~\ref{app:node_trapping}.

 One can see in Fig.~\ref{fig2:resonant_torque_2beams}(a) that the optical torque is enhanced at the resonances which have complex multipolar origin both in anti-node and node trapping conditions.
 The torque is normalized over $T_0$.
 The multipolar content is defined by the particular multipolar structure of the resonant mode.
 Moreover, some of the multipolar torque components can be negative, even though the total torque remains positive.
 This originates from the fact that different multipolar channels in the scattering field are not orthogonal and can be mixed by cylindrical symmetry of the object~\cite{Gladyshev2020PRB,Poleva2023PRB}.
 This result was obtained by direct full wave numerical simulations of light scattering on the cylinder followed by integration of the stress tensor according to Eq.~\eqref{eq:torque_av}.
 The multipolar contributions to the torque were obtained by first making the multipolar decomposition of the scattered field using Eq.~\eqref{eq:AmjBmj} and then by using the expression Eq.~\eqref{eq:partial_torques} separate multipolar contributions are obtained.